NSW Civil and Administrative Tribunal

 • set a hearing date

 Sound recordings and transcripts take time to be produced.
 If you want to rely on what happened at the hearing or the oral reasons given, you should request a sound recording and contact a transcription service as soon as possible.
-Learn more about requesting a sound recording or transcript.

 See more information about evidence and witnesses.
 You should look through all documents given to you by the other party.

-The appellant will normally be invited to explain their case first then each respondent can provide their reply.
-The appellant may also be given the opportunity to make any points in reply of what the respondents have said.
+The appellant will usually present their case first, followed by the respondent(s).
+The appellant may also be given the opportunity to reply to any points raised.

 Under section 81 of Civil and Administrative Tribunal Act 2013, the Appeal Panel can: